History of Boeing in Timeline

 In June 2020, the Federal Aviation Administration (FAA) found several 737 MAX defects that Boeing deferred to fix, violating regulations.

-In July 2020, Boeing reported a loss of $2.4 billion due to the pandemic and the Boeing 737 MAX groundings, and planned further job and production cuts.
+In July 2020, Boeing reported a $2.4 billion loss due to the pandemic and the Boeing 737 MAX groundings, leading to more job and production cuts.

-On August 18, 2020, Boeing CEO Dave Calhoun announced further job cuts.
+On August 18, 2020, CEO Dave Calhoun announced further job cuts at Boeing.

-In September 2020, the U.S. House of Representatives concluded its investigation and cited numerous instances where Boeing dismissed employee concerns with a 737 MAX flight stabilizing feature.
+In September 2020, the U.S. House of Representatives concluded its investigation and cited numerous instances where Boeing dismissed employee concerns, prioritized deadlines over safety, and lacked transparency regarding the 737 MAX.

 In 2020, Boeing was ranked 54th on the Fortune 500 list and 121st on the Fortune Global 500 list.